 Put another way, let’s imagine Carrie, and Abby and Bobby all work at A&B Fashion Store, which has recently been taken over by a larger company.
 All three work as salespeople, and while Carrie and Abby earn $38,400 annually, Bobby earns $40,000.

 Abby shops similarly to Bobby overall.
 She avoids the ‘pink tax’, looks for alternatives in the “men’s” section, avoids makeup, chooses an easy to maintain hairstyle, and selects a long-wearing capsule wardrobe.
-Although there are some minor differences in their lifetime spending, and Abby’s wage is lower than Bobby’s, Abby is able to save $2,625 more each year from her salary than Carrie is.
+Although there are differences in their lifetime spending, and Abby’s wage is lower than Bobby’s, Abby is able to save $2,625 more each year from her salary than Carrie is.

 Over 40 years invested at 6%, that’s a difference of over $400,000.